redhat-developer/app-services-cli/docs/commands/rhoas_service-account_list.md

 ### Options

 ```
-  -o, --output string   Format in which to display the service accounts (choose from: "json", "yml", "yaml")
+  -o, --output string   Format in which to display the service accounts (choose from: "json", "yml", "yaml" or "none")
 ```

 ### Options inherited from parent commands